robertjbowen/VBA-challenge/README.md

 After completing the calculations all of the variables are reset to their original values.
 A row counter is indexed to step to the next row in the ticker symbol column and the new ticker symbol its initial dates, opening and closing values, and first day trading total are added to the list.

 The loop then indexes to the next row in the column and the process starts over for the new ticker symbol.

+Once the for loop completes, one last set of calculations is required to fill in the final row of data.

 Next the program creates a new formated area and looks through the newly created array of annual data to find the best and worst performing stocks by percent change simply by running a set of commands to return the max and min values from the percent change column.
 And doing the same to the trading volume column to find the stock with the highest trade volume.
 The commands also return the row information for each value, which is used to obtain the associated ticker symbol information.